spacebeam/research/site/content/about.md

 **Our Goal**: Provide a stable, scalable, and extensible distributed workspace environment for kids of all ages.

-Shaos HPC Linux distribution, is based on [Debian](https://www.debian.org/) stable and the lightweight [i3](https://i3wm.org/docs/) tiling window manager, the beam virtual machine and it's only possible thanks to the high quality support for zeromq with Erlang/OTP that enables millions of luerl processes to communicate with torch and pytorch.
+Shaos HPC Linux distribution, is based on [Debian](https://www.debian.org/) stable and the lightweight [i3](https://i3wm.org/docs/) tiling window manager, the beam virtual machine and it's only possible thanks to the high quality support for zeromq with in Erlang/OTP that enables millions of luerl processes to communicate with torch and pytorch.

 For information about how to get help or get involved see the [Community Guide](https://github.com/nonsensews/guide) wiki page.